nvella88/blockchain-casino/documentation/design_pattern_desicions.md

 In the roulette smart contract, the table is closed by the destruction of the smart contract.
 Only the croupier is allowed to call this function.
 Any remaining funds will be transferred to him/her.

 This is an inefficient way for replayability.
 A less expensive approach is to reset any values holding game data.
-A more elaborate approach is to use data stores to hold game session identifiers, along with players and game data linked to said game session.
+A more elaborate approach is to use data stores to hold game session identifiers, along with players and game data linked to said game session ([source](https://medium.com/@i6mi6/solidty-smart-contracts-design-patterns-ecfa3b1e9784)).

 ```solidity
 function closeTable() public ownerRequired {